leesaudan2/woz2dsk/README.md

 This would include disks that can be copied with nibble copiers.
-Disks employing advanced bit-based tricks involving precise timing would most likely **not** work, as the required information is not preserved in `--format=nibble` format.
+Disks employing advanced bit-based tricks involving precise timing would most likely **not** work, as the required information is not preserved in the `--format=nibble` format.

 ### Output format ###
-If the output format is `auto` (default), then it is determined from the extension of the output file.
+If the output format is `auto` (default), then it is determined from the extension of the output file name.
 If the extension begins with `p`, then the output format is `ProDOS`.
 If the extension begins with `nib`, then the output format is `nibble`.
 Otherwise the output format is `DOS`.